Nathenael11/AML-Suspicious-Transaction-Detection/README.md

 Deployment	Render.com
 Testing	Pytest

-📄 License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🙏 Acknowledgments
+## Acknowledgments
 IBM for providing the AML transaction dataset

-XGBoost library developers for the gradient boosting framework

-Flask framework team for the web application framework
+XGBoost library developers for the gradient boosting framework Flask framework team for the web application framework

 Course Mentor: Mr. Mikiyas Tadesse for guidance and support throughout the project

 ## 👨‍💻 Author
 Nathenael Ermias
-Final Year Project | AML Suspicious Transaction Detection
+CTC program Project | AML Suspicious Transaction Detection

 📧 Contact:nathenaelermias13@gmail.com
 🔗 GitHub: https://github.com/Nathenael11